pgamer78/btt-recorder-docs/docs/recording.rst

 10. Tap the check icon in the bottom pink bar.

 11. Edit and rate the recording.
-(See: http://btt-recorder.readthedocs.io/en/latest/editing.html)

 12. Save the recording.
 The recording window closes and the file manager window for the verses in that chapter show.